Motorcycle Accident Lawyer MN – Laws

 • All laws regarding driving under the influence of alcohol or drugs apply to motorcyclists as well.
 169A

-• Careless and reckless driving 169.13 applies to motorcyclists as well, and includes ‘wheelies,’ ‘stoppies,’ standing on the seat, etc. 169.13
+• Careless and reckless driving 169.13 applies to motorcyclists as well.
+This includes, for example, ‘wheelies,’ ‘stoppies,’ standing on the seat, etc. 169.13

 • A motorcyclist may only ride on a permanent seat.
 Passengers may ride on a passenger seat or in a sidecar.
 169.974 subd.
 5 (a)